SHNITSEL/shnitsel-tools/README.md

 ## Usage

-The package is organized into top-level functions for reading data (`shnitsel.read_trajs`, `shnitsel.read_ase`, ...), accessor methods available on `xr.Dataset` and `xr.DataArray` objects.
-Plotting routines can be found in the `shnitsel.plot` namespace, while functions taking an RDKit `Mol` object as their principal argument are under `shnitsel.rd`.
+The package is organized into top-level functions for reading data, accessor methods available on `xr.Dataset` and `xr.DataArray` objects, plotting routines found in the `shnitsel.plot` namespace, and functions taking an RDKit `Mol` object as their principal argument under `shnitsel.rd`.
 The adventurous may find something useful under `shnitsel.core`, though this should be considered internal and therefore subject to change.

 ### Tutorials